AaltoSciComp/scicomp-docs/about/join.rst

 *There is no Aalto Scientific Computing, just people who want to make computing better.*

+You might be a department IT staff member, a lab engineer, a skilled postdoc or a doctoral candidates who helps other researchers with their technical/computational challenges.
+Why not joining forces and join our network of helpers?
 There is no "Aalto Scientific Computing" on paper, only different teams that work together to help researchers better than they could alone.
 We invite interested staff to join our community, :doc:`help sessions </news/garage>`, infrastructure development, etc.  This